-Curr Dev & Educ Programming SPED 539
+SPED 539 Curr Dev & Educ Programming 3.00

 This course provides instruction in the development, selection, and implementation of appropriate curriculum for learners who are gifted and talented.
 Emphasis is placed on integration of a standards-based curriculum with adaptations for learners who are gifted and talented.
 Topics include: curriculum models, technology, assessment methods, special populations, specialized instructional strategies for learners who are gifted, differentiation of curriculum and instruction, and individualized programming.
 Prerequisite: SPED 514.
+As needed.

-SPED 544 Meth for Ind w/ High Incidence Disabilities 3.00

-This course is about individualizing instruction for students with mild and moderate disabilities.
+SPED 544 Meth for Ind w/ High Incidence Disabilities 3.00 This course is about individualizing instruction for students with mild and moderate disabilities.
 It involves designing basic instructional sequences, utilizing behavioral objectives, matching technology, learner and goal characteristics, identifying appropriate instructional strategies, and evaluating the effectiveness of instruction.
 Prerequisite: SPED 128, 129, 245, 380, 462 and 482.
 Must be taken concurrently with SPED 416.
 Fall and Spring, every year.

-Meth for Ind Low Incidence Disabilities SPED 546
+SPED 546 Meth for Ind Low Incidence Disabilities 3.00

 Focuses on individualizing instruction for individuals with low incidence disorders.
-Includes designing basic instructional sequences, utilizing behavioral objectives, technology, learner and goal characteristics, identifying appropriate instructional strategies, and evaluating the effectiveness of instruction.
+Includes desgining basic instructional sequences, utilizing behavioral objectives, technology, learner and goal characteristics, identifying appropriate instructional strategies, and evaluating the effectiveness of instruction.
 Prerequisties: SPED 128, 129, 245, 380, 462, 482.
 To be taken concurrently with SPED 427.
 Fall and Spring, every year.